This post may contain affiliate links. Please see our disclosure policy.

 See recipe card at the bottom of the page for a full list of ingredients and measurements.

-Pistachio paste - this is one of my new favourite ingredients and adds the most delicious pistachio flavour to this tiramisu.
-I recommend using Pisti - be warned, it is addictive!
+Pistachio cream – I recommend using Pisti – be warned, it is addictive!
 Otherwise making your own homemade pistachio cream is so delicious and worth the extra washing-up as you get such great pistachio flavour from fresh ones.
+This pistachio cream is sweetened, like Nutella would be, rather than pure blended unsweetened pistachios.

 Substitutions and Variations